vlukashenko/starterkit-lessons/first-analysis-steps-run3/selection_line_development.md

 You can find the full definition of the `BsToJpsiPhi_Line`.

-There are a few key points to keep in mind when developing an HLT line:
+{% callout "Things to keep in mind while developing selection lines" %}

 1. The **signal efficiency** is a measure of how many true signal candidates would pass you selection.
    Naturally, you want this to be as high as possible.